 In concrete ways, I’ve struggled through the past couple of years.
 I lost count of the challenges and financial setbacks somewhere around June of 2016 and then began to face physical health challenges.

-Only to find higher and higher hills each month, culminating in complete physical and technological breakdowns that have left me physically wounded and without my computer to write and at least virtually step outside this broken body.
+Each month only brought higher and higher hills, culminating in complete physical and technological breakdowns that left me physically wounded and temporarily without my computer to write and at least virtually step outside this broken body.

-God is forcing me to BE STILL so completely right now.
-I’ve been trying to revel in the stillness despite its frustrations, and listen in it.
+God has been forcing me to BE STILL so completely.
+I’ve been trying to revel in the stillness despite its frustrations and listen in it.

-I have made no attempt to blog until I couldn’t let go of God’s sweet presence with me this morning.
-I am slowly and painfully typing this on my phone.
+I have made no attempt to blog until I couldn’t let go of God’s sweet presence with me the morning I originally wrote this.
+I slowly and painfully typed this on my phone.
 But I wanted to write this down at least for myself.

-I had times this year that I was so sad, I struggled to breathe in my despair.
+I had times in this storm that I was so sad, I struggled to breathe in my despair.
 I felt hurt and inadequate, alone.

-But what I learned there was what made me realize in the end, 2016 was exceptional in ways that defy measuring.
+But what I learned there was what made me realize in the end, the past couple of years have been exceptional in ways that defy measuring.

 I drew closer and closer to God, pressing in, crying out for guidance and solace.
 I wept, arms outstretched to heaven, praying, groaning.
 Mostly seeking His answers and peace.